eddigg/FF/proposal.md

 This proposal establishes the ATLAS wallet portal as a pioneer in agentic development and autonomous operations.
 The optimized directory structure, combined with MCP server integration and comprehensive AI assistance, creates a development environment that can evolve autonomously while maintaining human oversight and creativity.

+As of October 17, 2025, Tasks 1 and 2 are complete, with ongoing integration aligning with the improved architecture proposal in `q.md`.
+This includes microservices adoption, unified BLoC state management, and adaptive multiplatform strategies for smooth deployment.

 The result is a system capable of rapid mass delivery with enterprise-grade performance, security, and scalability, setting new standards for blockchain application development and management.

-*For implementation details, see individual component documentation in the development/docs directory.*
+*For implementation details, see individual component documentation in the development/docs directory and the improved architecture proposal in q.md.*